SC-Tech-Program/SCreproducibility/Artifacts-Available.md

 ## AA Badge Eligibility

 For eligibility:
-- at lease one of Q1, Q2, Q3 shour de answered with the first option
+- at lease one of Q1, Q2, Q3 should de answered with the first option

 Ineligible if:
 - any question answered with the middle option